TianPnce/ecommerce-backend/README.md

 - JavaScript

 ## Notes
-Troubles that I ran into mainly had to do with my seed files, however once I was able to sort out that issue everything worked perfectly.
+Troubles that I ran into mainly had to do with my seed files, as well with my routes along with a few typos however once I was able to sort out that issue everything worked perfectly.

 ## Questions
 [TianPnce](https://github.com/TianPnce)